Trailing Trial General Committee Procedures -

 - Term of appointment is 5 years.

-- The chairperson win be elected to the position after a formal letter of consideration has been received by the ABC president and published in the ABC September newsletter for a vote by the national trailing trial committee.
-A simple majority of the voting committee is needed for appointment.
+- The chairperson will be elected to the position after a formal letter of consideration has been received by the ABC president accompanied by a simple majority vote from the national trailing trial committee.

 - If the chairperson is unable to fulfill the 5-year term, the ABC trailing trial general committee win appoint the immediate past chairperson as acting chairperson.
 The immediate past chairperson will resume the duties on an interim basis until the trailing trial general committee can appoint a new chairperson.
 The interim chairperson will then oversee the new chairperson as previously described.
 If the past chairperson is unable to fit! the interim position, the trailing trial general committee will appoint a willing member of the national trailing trial committee or a past committee member, or if no one is available, make an appointment from the list of ABC judges who are eligible to be national trailing trial committee members.